biocorecrg/RNAseq_course_2019/docs/differential_expression.md

 ### Tutorial on basic DESeq2 usage for differential analysis of gene expression

-* In this tutorial, we will use the counts calculated from the mapping on **all chromosomes**:
+* In this tutorial, we will use the counts calculated from the mapping on **all chromosomes** (in the two last days we practiced QC and mapping for data of only one chromosome but here we consider all chromosomes):
 <br>
 Get the data for the full data set: